Who is China Spree Travel?

-The airfare we use with Air China for China Spree tours is contracted group fare.
+The airfare we use with Air China for China Spree tours is a contracted group fare.
 One of the restrictions of this special group fare requires all group members travel on the same date with the same routing.
-Changing travel date and air routing may disqualify you from the group airfare and would incur air supplement, and the amount of which sometimes could be substantial, depending on the booking class on your actual travel date.
+Changing travel dates and air routing may disqualify you from the group airfare and would incur air supplement, and the amount of which sometimes could be substantial, depending on the booking class on your actual travel date.

-- Changing return date is allowed and will incur air supplement.
+- Changing the return date is allowed and will incur an air supplement.
 It usually costs about $150-$200 in the regular season, but could be substantially more depending on the booking class of your actually return date.
 The fees related to the date/routing change involves the fare difference between airline booking classes, and service fees from ticketing agencies.
 Please note your hotel/airport transfer will be on your own if you are not returning with the main group on the original return date.

-- Changing departure date from SFO to China, and/or, changing air routing will completely disqualify you for the group airfare.
+- Changing the departure date from SFO to China, and/or, changing air routing will completely disqualify you from the group airfare.
 China Spree then has to use the published airfare for your booking, and the air supplement could be substantial.
 Note, your airport/hotel transfer on arrival date is on your own if you do not arrive with the main group on the original scheduled arrival date.

 Why do we have a connection via Beijing when returning to the U.S. / Canada from